aardappel/lobster/docs/source/memory_management.md

 the programmer in what data structures can be represented, it affects latency, interoperability, and much more.

-Yet, it is often ignored and almost invisble at the same time.
+Yet, it is often ignored and almost invisible at the same time.
 Many consider it to be a "solved" problem with probably 95% of programming languages out there using some form of garbage collection: allocate, then worry about reclaiming unreachable objects later.